 With regard to the first problem (ownership over translated/modified/new materials customized for the foreign franchisee), the solution is in a well-crafted Franchise Agreement between the franchisor and foreign franchisee.
 Your counsel should ensure that in the Franchise Agreement there is a clause that expressly indicates that the franchisor will own the rights to any franchise materials that have been added, improved, or adjusted for the local market, as well as any translations.
 Further, the agreement should provide that the franchisee waives all rights, including “moral rights” (if possible) in the works derived from the franchisor’s original content.

 With regard to the second problem, a franchisor would do well to hire a professional legal translation service to handle all translations.
 Having control over the translation portion can ensure accuracy and quality, and the franchisor can also require the translator to sign a waiver of rights to the translated materials, just to be sure that the Berne Convention does not work against the franchisor.
 In that vein, consider employing the services of All Language Alliance, Inc.

 We are the hallmark of professionalism, and we employ only the best legal translators who understand the nuances of many languages.
-We have the skill to correctly translate even the most technical legal documents – like franchise agreements, operations manuals, and marketing materials from any foreign language to English, and from English any language, including Spanish, Russian, Chinese, French, German, Portuguese, Bhutanese, Dzongkha, Swahili, Haitian Creole.
+We have the skill to correctly translate even the most technical legal documents – like franchise agreements, operations manuals, franchise disclosure documents (FDD) and marketing materials from English to foreign language, including Spanish, Russian, Chinese, French, German, Swedish, Portuguese, Bhutanese, Dzongkha, Swahili, Haitian Creole.
 Let us know how we can help you by filling out the “Translate Documents Now!” form on the right.